Baxter State Park Volunteer Program

 - Volunteers making picnic tables

-Volunteer projects for 2017 are forthcoming.
-If you are interested in volunteering for Baxter State Park in 2017, please complete the required online application form here (mandatory.)
-Thank you for your service to Baxter State Park!
+Here are Baxter State Park’s Spring and Summer 2017 Volunteer Projects!
+This project list will be updated periodically.
+Please note that the Admin Housing options may change, depending upon the time of year and availability.
+If you are interested in volunteering for Baxter State Park in 2017, please complete the required online application form here (mandatory) even if you had completed one in prior years.
+Thank you all for your service to Baxter State Park!

 Volunteers at Baxter State Park help to improve the resources that make the visitor experience at the Park so enjoyable, while participating in the stewardship of the Park in accordance with Percival Baxter’s mission.
 Individuals and groups of all ages are welcomed as volunteers, and it is important to Park staff that the volunteer experience is mutually positive.